blab/mers-structure/README.md

 # Figures
 Main:
 - Distribution of cluster sizes, will give an idea of R_0.
-- Skygrid of camel MERS-CoVs, will give an idea of what's going on in camels.
+- Skygrid of camel MERS-CoVs, will give an idea of what's going on in camels.__[in progress]__ So far difficult to tell apart from constant population size.
 - Correlation between MERS pop sizes in camels versus introductions into humans.
-- Correlation between MERS cases and MERS sequences, binned in time.
+- Correlation between MERS cases and MERS sequences, binned in time. __[~Done]__ Correlation not the best, but reasonable (Spearman ~0.6).
 - Clade frequencies of each MERS cluster over time.